-In addition, our notes show that the earliest dated mention that we've found for Troy was in the Business Atlas and Shippers' Guide (1895).
+From our notes, the earliest published mention we've found for Troy was in the book titled Business Atlas and Shippers' Guide (1895).

 We also found Troy on a map titled Rand McNally Map of Alabama (1911).

-For more details about the above, see References and Mentions for Troy on our Genealogy Page.
+For more details, see References and Mentions for Troy.